Exploring the $ \phi{\text -}\alpha $ interaction via femtoscopic study: Features of potentials

-$ V_{0}$ represents strength of the interaction and known as the depth parameter, $ R = 1.1 A^{1/3}$ where $ A =4$ is the mass number of the $ \alpha $ nucleus and $ c $ defines the surface diffuseness.
-The obtained value of the parameters of the Eq.~\eqref{eq:ws-fit} correspond to these three rms radius are given in the table~\ref{tab:phialpha-para} and illustrated in Fig.~\ref{fig:v_phiAlpha}.
+where the depth parameter $ V_{0}$ indicates the strength of interaction, $ R = 1.1 A^{1/3}$ where $ A =4 $ is the mass number of the $ \alpha $ nucleus and $ c $ shows the surface diffuseness.
+The obtained value of the parameters of Eq.~\eqref{eq:ws-fit} correspond to these three rms radius are given in the table~\ref{tab:phialpha-para} and illustrated in Fig.~\ref{fig:v_phiAlpha}.
 Note that concrete parameterizations are taken straight from Ref.~\cite{filikhin2024phihe}.

 In Ref.~\cite{Cobos2017prc}, the $ \phi $-meson–nuclear potentials were calculated employing a local density approximation, by evaluating the $ K \bar{K} $ loop contribution in the $ \phi $ self-energy.
 The nuclear density distributions, as well as the in-medium $ K $ and $\bar{K} $ meson masses, were consistently calculated in the frame work of quark-meson coupling (QMC) model~\cite{SAITO20071}.
-Furthermore, they investigated the sensitivity of the results to the cutoff parameter in the form factor at the $ \phi{\text -} K\bar{K} $ vertex appearing in the $ \phi $-meson self-energy.
-The resultant $ \phi{\text -} \alpha $ potential is given for three values of the cutoff parameter, i.e., $ \Lambda_{K} =2, 3$ and $4$ GeV.
+Furthermore, they investigated the sensitivity of results to the cutoff parameter in the form factor at the $ \phi{\text -} K\bar{K} $ vertex appearing in the $ \phi $-meson self-energy.
+The resultant $ \phi{\text -} \alpha $ potential is given for three values of the cutoff parameter, i.e., $ \Lambda_{K} = 2, 3$ and $4$ GeV.